 Announcements are made by 30 June.
 If selected, your ETS date will be adjusted to 30 days prior to the start of the academic year.

-These 2 and 4-year programs permit recipients to serve their obligated service in the Army National Guard (ARNG) or United States Army Reserve (USAR).
+Programs have been established permitting recipients to serve their obligated service in the Army National Guard (ARNG) or United States Army Reserve (USAR).

 Nursing scholarships can be awarded from any of the above categories.
 Prospective Army nurses will apply for the respective Army ROTC Nursing Scholarship.
 Nursing cadets must meet the same requirements as other cadets and be accepted into TCU’s Harris College of Nursing and Health Sciences.